mmcampbell04/Countries-App/README.md

 ### What I learned

-- This was the first time using Styled Components, there is likely still some refactoring to go
+This was the first time using Styled Components and React Router.
+There's probably some refactoring for the styles that can be done and React Router with Github pages deployment took some to figure out the routes needed!
-- The logic behind the pages component

 ### Future Plans/Further Adaptions